salesforcecli/plugin-flow/messages/runtest.md

 # flags.tests.summary

-Apex test class names or IDs and, if applicable, test methods to run; default is all tests.
+Flow test class names or IDs and, if applicable, test methods to run; default is all tests.

 # flags.tests.description